-4.30 All budget transfers (virements) over £250,000 between portfolios or between pay and non-pay budgets are considered and approved by Cabinet.
+4.36 All budget transfers (virements) over £250,000 between portfolios or between pay and non-pay budgets are considered and approved by Cabinet.
 These budget transfers have a net nil impact on the Council's overall budget.
-The following budget transfers for Cabinet approval this period are:
+There are no budget transfers proposed for Cabinet approval this period.